collectiveaccess/ProvidenceDocs/_source/setup/Installation.rst

 Installation
 ============

 CollectiveAccess can be run in any environment that supports PHP 7.x and MySQL 5.7 or better.
+(Note that PHP 8 is not yet supported, but will be soon).
 This includes any recent version of Linux, Mac OS or Windows.
 User-contributed :ref:`installation instructions for Linux <install_linux>` are available, as are more detailed installation guides for:

 * :ref:`Ubuntu Linux 20.04 LTS <install_ubuntu_20_04>`
 * :ref:`CentOS/Red Hat Enterprise Linux 8 <install_centos8>`